Translations of Minetest are automated using weblate at here.

 Once every translation

-1. Generate a clean history, without merge commits.
-Go to Repo maintenance, and push the "Rebase" button.
+2. Generate a clean history, without merge commits.
+Push the "Rebase" button on the repository.

 git remote update weblate.
 Confirm e.g. with